-Distance measurement - Nottinghamshire
+Distance measurement

-Distance measurements will be taken in a straight line from the entrance to the child's home to the principal entrance to the main administrative building of the school.
-This will be calculated by Nottinghamshire Local Authority's computerised distance measuring software.
+Within each criterion applications will be ranked on distance with priority (after sibling priority) given to children who live nearest to the school.
+Measurements will be taken in a straight line from the entrance to the child's home to the principal entrance to the main administrative building of the school.
+This will be calculated by the relevant Local Authority's computerised distance measuring software.
 In the event of needing to discriminate between pupils living in the same block of flats, where the same distance measurement is produced, the lower the number of the flat the closer it will be judged to be to the school.